tajo/ladle/packages/website/docs/stories.md

 ## Limitations

 There are limitations in place to support features like the automatic code-splitting or [meta](./meta) file.
-Some parts of the stories syntax must be static and serializable.
+Some parts of the stories' syntax must be static and serializable.

 ### `storyName`, `title` and `meta` need to be serializable